 I began my Elder Law journey long before I went to law school and became an attorney.
-In fact, I grew up in a household fishing alongside my grandfather, cooking alongside my grandmother, laughing with my uncle and aunt, and being disciplined by my father and mother.
-My earliest memories are of these times spent listening to stories of how my grandparents lost their home during the depression and how my grandmother walked along the railroad tracks collecting coal to heat the house where my mother was raised.
-My family lived knowing what it is to work for something, only to lose it when financial times are tough.
-It was our struggle that inspired me to focus my law practice on Elder Law as a way to help families like mine and the people I know.
+In fact, I grew up in an extended household fishing alongside my grandfather, cooking alongside my grandmother, laughing with my uncle and aunt, and being disciplined by my father and mother.
+My earliest memories are of those special times spent listening to stories of how my grandparents lost their home during the Depression and how my grandmother walked along the railroad tracks collecting coal to heat the house where my mother was raised.
+My family knew what it was to work for something, only to lose it when financial times were tough.
+It was their struggle that inspired me to focus my law practice on Elder Law as a way to help families like mine.

-Even after I got married and had children of my own, I kept up the tradition of living in an extended family, but this time, I was the one responsible.
-Caring for older family members meant seeing more and more problems that demanded attention as they got older: dealing with my mother's desire to leave a financial legacy; facing a potential catastrophic healthcare situation with my mother-in-law; and attempting to help my grandmother as her hearing and her memory slowly faded, making itimpossible for her to effectively communicate.
+Even after I was married and had children of my own, I kept up the tradition of living in an extended family, but this time, I was the one responsible.
+Caring for my family members as they aged meant seeing more and more problems that demanded attention: dealing with my mother's desire to leave a financial legacy; facing a potential catastrophic healthcare situation with my mother-in-law; and attempting to help my grandmother as her hearing and her memory slowly faded, making it impossible for her to effectively communicate.

 Getting your ducks in a row is more important now than ever for the millions of individuals who today can expect to live well into and beyond their 80s.
-It is our mission and our fortune to serve the elderly clients with whom we work and we are committed to serving this community today, tomorrow, and into the future.
+It is our mission and our fortune to serve the baby boomers and elderly clients with whom we work.
+We are committed to serving this community today, tomorrow, and into the future.
 Thank you for reading our story.
 We look forward to assisting you add the finishing touches to yours.